galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 # Design principles

-Galaxy blockchain is set to operate as a layer-1 underlying network protocol that supports any kind of decentrazlized applications through adoption of a powerful virtual machine running in the core.
+Galaxy blockchain is set to operate as a layer-1 underlying network protocol that supports any kind of decentralized applications through adoption of a powerful virtual machine running in the core.
 There can be many aspects of a potential blockchain but Galaxy will focus more on following principles in the design and implementation:

 **1. Secure & massively scalable**